shaik1002/biggitlabbomb/doc/development/testing_guide/end_to_end/test_naming.md

 ## Recommended Approach

-The following block generates a test named `Plan wiki content creation when inside a project successfully adds a home page`
+The following block generates a test named `Plan wiki content creation when inside a project adds a home page`

 ``` ruby
 # `RSpec.describe` is the DevOps Stage being covered